sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

-"Resource Server", "Response Type", and "Token Endpoint" defined by 'OAuth 2.0' [[RFC6749]], the terms "Claim Name", "Claim Value", and "JSON Web Token (JWT)" defined by 'JSON Web Token (JWT)' [[RFC7519]], "Browser-based application" defined by
+"Resource Server", "Response Type", and "Token Endpoint" defined by 'OAuth 2.0' [[RFC6749]], the terms "Claim Name", "Claim Value", and "JSON Web Token (JWT)" defined by 'JSON Web Token (JWT)' [[RFC7519]], the term "Browser-based application" defined by
 [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps),
-"Native application", "Hybrid application" defined by 'OAuth 2.0 for Native Apps' [[RFC8252]], and the terms defined by 'OpenID Connect Core 1.0' [[OpenID.Core]].
+the terms "Native app", "Hybrid app", "External user-agent", "Embedded user-agent", "In-app browser tab", "Web-view", "Claimed 'https' scheme URI", "Private-use URI scheme" defined by 'OAuth 2.0 for Native Apps' [[RFC8252]], the term "User-agent" defined by 'Hypertext Transfer Protocol' [[RFC2616]], and the terms defined by 'OpenID Connect Core 1.0' [[OpenID.Core]].

 In addition to the above terminology, this profile defines the following terms: